xenanetworks/tdl-xoa-driver/docs/source/api_ref/hlapiv1/stream/modifier/modifier.rst

 decrementing modifiers; random modifiers always produce every possible bit pattern.
 The range is specified as three values: mix, step, and max, where max must be equal to min plus a multiple of step.
-Note that when "decrement" is specified in :class:`~tdl_xoa_driver.internals.commands.ps_commands.PS_MODIFIER` as the action, the value sequence will begin with the max value instead of the min value and decrement from there: {max, max-1, max-2, ...., min, max, max-1...}.
+Note that when "decrement" is specified in :class:`~xoa_driver.internals.commands.ps_commands.PS_MODIFIER` as the action, the value sequence will begin with the max value instead of the min value and decrement from there: {max, max-1, max-2, ...., min, max, max-1...}.

-Corresponding low-level API class: :class:`~tdl_xoa_driver.internals.commands.ps_commands.PS_MODIFIERRANGE`
+Corresponding low-level API class: :class:`~xoa_driver.internals.commands.ps_commands.PS_MODIFIERRANGE`

 .. code-block:: python